In the world of SEO, keywords are everything.

 So, using our previous example, a long tail keyword might be “women’s size 10 running shoes.”

-In fact, long tail keywords are actually essential for SEO success.
+In fact, long tail keywords are essential for SEO success.
 This is because they help you target a specific audience, which can result in higher conversion rates.
-And, they can be much easier to rank than short-tail keywords.
+And they can be much easier to rank than short-tail keywords.

 Why should you use short-tail keywords?

 Short tail keywords are important because they help you target a general audience.
-They can be difficult to rank for, but if you do manage to rank for them, you’ll get a lot of traffic.
+They can be difficult to rank for, but you’ll get a lot of traffic if you do manage to rank for them.

 In fact, according to one research, 10,000 of the most utilized keywords are almost entirely short tail.
 They also make up about 20% of all searches out of millions of available keywords.